Bostanabad-Research-Group/GP-for-pde-solving/README.md

 Code for the paper [Neural Networks with Kernel-Weighted Corrective Residuals for Solving Partial Differential Equations](https://arxiv.org/abs/2401.03492), where we introduce kernel-weighted Corrective Residuals (CoRes) to integrate the strengths of kernel methods and deep NNs for solving nonlinear PDE systems.

-The framework consists of two modules (see figure below):
+The framework consists of two sequential modules (see figure below):
 - Module 1: we endow the solution with a GP prior containing a deep NN as the mean function and the Gaussian kernel.
 The NN parameters are fixed and the kernel parameters are estimated via heuristics (or MLE).
 - Module 2: the NN parameters are estimated by minimizing a loss function which only depends on the PDE since BC/IC are automatically satisfied through the kernels.